-Don’t follow a keto diet (ketogenic diet) or a high-fat diet for

-	prolonged periods of time.
-These diets can accelerate aging in the long

-	term, despite having beneficial effects in the short term (like weight
+- Don’t follow a keto diet (ketogenic) or a high-fat diet for prolonged periods of time.
+These diets can accelerate aging in the long term, despite having beneficial effects in the short term (like weight loss and glucose control).

-	loss).

 - Learn about the NOVOS Longevity Diet.

 - Eat fewer calories, and less often.
-Try to eat two meals a day, with

-	breakfast being the most important meal of the day.
+Try to eat two to three meals a day, with breakfast being the most important meal of the day.

 - Fast regularly.
-Eat within a 12-hour period, so your body can fast for

-	12 hours.
-Fast for ideally three days a few times per year, like at the

-	start of every new season.
+Eat within an 8- to 12-hour period, so your body can fast and repair for at least 12 hours.
+Fast for ideally three days a few times per year, like at the start of every new season.

-	- Take health supplements, like vitamin D3, vitamin K2, iodine,

-	selenium, magnesium, B vitamins, and minimally oxidized (low TOTOX)

-	omega-3 fatty acids.
-You can find the most important health supplements
+- Take health supplements, like vitamin D3, vitamin K2, iodine, selenium, magnesium, B vitamins, and minimally oxidized (low TOTOX) omega-3 fatty acids.
+You can find the most important general health supplements here.

-	here.

 - Don’t take antioxidants beyond what you find in a healthy diet.
-Most

-	antioxidants don’t extend lifespan and some can even shorten lifespan

-	and increase the risk of cancer (learn more here).
+Most antioxidants don’t extend lifespan and some can even shorten lifespan and increase the risk of cancer (learn more here).

-	- Consider taking drugs that could slow down aging, like metformin,

-	low-dose rapamycin, low-dose (baby) aspirin, or selegiline.
-Always

-	discuss with a physician experienced in this matter.
+- Ask your doctor about drugs that may help slow down aging, like metformin, low-dose rapamycin, low-dose (baby) aspirin, and selegiline.
+Always discuss with a physician experienced in this matter.

 - Commit to stretching and posture exercises, like pilates.

-	- Download sleep and relaxation apps, like Calm, Buddhify, Headspace or

-	Insight Timer (the latter being free).
+- Download sleep and relaxation apps, like Calm, Buddhify, Headspace or Insight Timer (the latter being free).

-	- If you are older than 50 years, use 500 ug (0.5 mg) to max 1000 ug (1

-	mg) of extended-release melatonin before going to sleep.
-Melatonin may

-	also extend lifespan and slow down aging (R).
+- If you are older than 50, use 300 mcg (0.3 mg) to max 1,000 mcg (1 mg) of extended-release melatonin before going to sleep.
+Melatonin may also extend lifespan and slow down aging (R).

 - Reduce your blood sugar levels.
-Consider using a continuous glucose

-	sensor to track how your body processes sugars based on foods, sleep,

-	etc. If that’s out of your budget, consider a regular blood glucose

-	monitor, available at your local drugstore.
+Consider using a continuous glucose sensor to track how your body processes sugars based on foods, sleep, etc. If that’s out of your budget, consider a regular blood glucose monitor, available at your local drugstore.